This post may contain affiliate links, view our disclaimer for details.

 Serving

 Whether you’re serving this as a side dish or main course, there are so many delicious ways to enjoy this roasted eggplant.
-For a light and refreshing meal, serve it at room temperature with fresh veggies.
+For a light and refreshing meal, serve it at room temperature with fresh veggies or a salad.
+Below are some favorite recipes to pair with it:

 If you’re looking for a more hearty option, serve it over your favorite gluten-free or vegan pasta, or alongside some crusty bread.